CodeDiseaseDev/KromaKit/README.md

 It is designed for apps that want full control over their interface without dragging around a heavyweight native widget toolkit.

-Think: custom music tools, creative apps, inspectors, editors, embedded-style interfaces, experimental UI, and anything where “just use the platform button” is not the vibe.
+KromaKit is for apps that need their own interface language: music tools, editors, inspectors, creative software, embedded-style panels, and other custom UI-heavy projects.

 ## Status